raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Solution Statement

-I plan to use Deep Learning techniques as the final solution. *Number of words in the reviews are not fixed and also the meaning doesn't depend directly on words but also on the context*.
-So the same word can have different meaning depending on the surrounding words. **Recurrent neural networks are feedforward neural networks augmented by the inclusion of edges that span adjacent time steps, introducing a notion of time to the model.
-It deals with time series data of variable length and has had good success off late in the area of natural languages.** As part of this project, I plan to learn Recurrent Neural Network (RNN) and apply the learnings to this problem.
+I plan to use **Deep Learning** techniques as the final solution. *Number of words in the reviews are not fixed and also the meaning doesn't depend directly on words but also on the context*.
+The same word can have different meaning depending on the surrounding words. **Recurrent neural networks are feedforward neural networks augmented by the inclusion of edges that span adjacent time steps, introducing a notion of time to the model.
+It deals with time series data of variable length and has had good success off late in the area of natural languages.**

+As part of this project, I plan to learn Recurrent Neural Network (RNN) and apply the learnings to this problem.
 But, at the same time, I would also like to explore how traditional machine learning techniques (non-deep learning) perform on this problem.

 ### Benchmark Model

 I plan to compare the performance of RNN (or LSTM: Long Short-Term Memory) with that of traditional approaches like Naive Bayes.
 I will compare the accuracy or mean-squared error of each technique to analyze which one is more effective and try to find out the reason for the same.
 Also, this is a Kaggle problem and the leaderboard shows good success rate.
-So, planning to achieve the accuracy of at least **90%** on the test data for the final approach.
+So, planning to achieve the accuracy of at least **90%** on the test data.

 ### Evaluation Metrics